-By default, you can use uTorrent with a VPN even without tinkering with the torrent client’s settings.
+By default, you can use uTorrent with a VPN without tinkering with the torrent client’s settings.
 However, changing a few things there can go a long way.
-With that said, we recommend doing the following tweaks:
+So, do the following:

 - Make sure that uTorrent isn’t blocked by a firewall or any other Internet security software that has a firewall built-in (Options > Preferences > Connection > Add Windows Firewall Exception).

-- Enable UPnP port mapping for easier peer-to-peer communication between devices, letting you achieve faster Web speeds (Options > Preferences > Connection > Enable UPnP Port Mapping).
+- Enable UPnP port mapping for easier peer-to-peer communication, letting you achieve faster Web speeds (Options > Preferences > Connection > Enable UPnP Port Mapping).